Recruitment Metrics

 Employee retention is a critical aspect of building a successful organization.

-High attrition rates can hurt productivity, morale, and overall performance.
-That's why tracking the attrition rate is essential for assessing employee retention and implementing strategies to reduce turnover.
+High attrition rates can hurt productivity, morale, and overall performance, leading to increased average costs and unmet hiring goals.
+Tracking the attrition rate for a specific period is essential for assessing employee retention and informing hiring efforts to reduce turnover.

 By analyzing this metric, you can identify trends, patterns, and factors contributing to turnover.